 The group measures the loss allowance for trade receivables by applying the simplified approach.
 In accordance with this approach, the loss allowance on trade receivables is determined as the lifetime expected credit losses on trade receivables.
 These lifetime expected credit losses are estimated using a provision matrix.

 The provision matrix has been developed by making use of past default experience of debtors, but also incorporates forward looking information and general economic conditions of the industry as at the reporting date.

-2021 R mil 2020 R mil
+2022 R mil 2021 R mil

-Movement in allowance for impairment of doubtful receivables
+Reconciliation of loss allowances

-Opening balance 27 33
+Opening balance 8 27

-Amounts written off (2) (14)
+Amounts written off - (2)

-Additional allowance raised 8 37
+Additional allowance raised 11 8

-Unused amounts reversed (22) (3)
+Unused amounts reversed (5) (22)

-Transfers to assets held for sale (3) (26)
+Transfers to assets held for sale - (3)

-Closing balance 8 27
+Closing balance 14 8